Section 'Sub' Navigation:

 When can I expect to hear about an admissions decision?

-We try to notify all applicants by the end of the second week of March.
+We try to notify all applicants by mid-March.

 Waiting List (Alternates)